-Any time you come across a quadratic formula you want to analyze, this parabola calculator will be perfect for you.
-Not only will it provide you with the parabola equation in the standard form and in the vertex form, but also calculate the parabola vertex, focus and directrix.
+Any time you come across a quadratic formula you want to analyze, you'll find this parabola calculator to be the perfect tool for you.
+Not only will it provide you with the parabola equation in both the standard form and the vertex form, but also calculate the parabola vertex, focus, and directrix for you.

-Parabola is a U-shaped symmetrical curve.
-Its main property is that every point lying on the parabola is in an equal distance to a certain point, called the focus of a parabola, and a line, called its directrix.
+A parabola is a U-shaped symmetrical curve.
+Its main property is that every point lying on the parabola is equidistant from both a certain point, called the focus of a parabola, and a line, called its directrix.
 It is also the curve that corresponds to quadratic equations.

 The axis of symmetry of a parabola is always perpendicular to the directrix and goes through the focus point.
-The vertex of a parabola is the point at which the parabola makes the hardest turn; it lies halfway between the focus and the directrix.
+The vertex of a parabola is the point at which the parabola makes its sharpest turn; it lies halfway between the focus and the directrix.

 A real-life example of a parabola is the path traced by an object in projectile motion.

-The standard form of the quadratic equation is
+The standard form of a quadratic equation is

 y = ax² + bx + c.
-You can use this vertex calculator to transform it to the vertex form that allows you to find the important points of the parabola - vertex and focus.
+You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola – its vertex and focus.

-The equation of a parabola in a vertex form is
+The parabola equation in its vertex form is

 You can calculate the values of h and k from the equations below: